-Program participants must submit a completed RIS program application, a CV, and a description of the research project or creative activity to be undertaken (maximum three pages) to their department chair on or before September 28, 2018.
-The applicant’s materials along with a coversheet and a letter of support from the department chair are due in the office of the Associate Dean for Research no later than October 5, 2018.
+Program participants must submit a completed RIS program application, a CV, and a description of the research project or creative activity to be undertaken (maximum three pages) to their department chair on or before October 30, 2020.
+The applicant’s materials along with a coversheet and a letter of support from the department chair are due in the office of the Associate Dean for Research no later than November 9, 2020.

 At the end of the RIS period, faculty members will submit a brief summary of their progress to the Associate Dean for Research.